-Using a product seems like an uphill task if there is no manual or documentation for assistance.
+Using a product seems like an uphill task if there is no user manual or documentation for assistance.
 This stands true, especially if customers are completely new to a product and do not have the slightest idea of how to use it.

 If shooting questions to support staff via calls or emails is the only option available, it can be inordinately frustrating for customers.